 I love Giuliana Rancic and I’m so happy she and Bill finally have their baby.
 However, her infertility struggles left me baffled until I read what she was eating.
 Ann Marie wrote a great post on what could possibly be causing her infertility and strongly linked it to her diet.
 I was shocked when I read her food diary, although it isn’t that surprising for someone in Hollywood.
 In contrast to her diet, here is what a normal day might look like for me:

 - Breakfast: Eggs (yolk and white) fried in bacon grease, with plenty of salt, pepper and cheese.
-I may also add in broccoli or spinach if I have it in the fridge and tomatoes are also great.
-I typically also have some fresh fruit on the side or some cereal with raw milk or oatmeal
+Sometimes I do an egg scramble with broccoli or spinach if I have it in the fridge and tomatoes are also great.
+You can really get creative with veggies and other combinations.
+Spinach, feta and tomatoes is a favorite combo of mine.
+I typically also have some fresh fruit on the side or some cereal with raw milk or organic oatmeal with chia seeds

 - Lunch: Usually dinner leftovers

 - Afternoon snack: Whatever I didn’t have from my morning snack or some nice popcorn popped in coconut oil with plenty of real butter and real salt

 - Dinner: Any one of the delicious meals I cook up which always has a good balance of protein, fat and some carbs.
 Tonight we had a delicious beef and broccoli dish that you may see on a Chinese takeout menu.
 Ours had delicious, grass-fed beef; organic broccoli and carrots; plenty of coconut oil; raw honey; organic soy sauce; and ginger.
 It was outstanding!
 We served it with some organic brown rice and each had a large, healthy serving.